Information on your stimulus payment

 The IRS does not have my direct deposit information.
 What can I do?
 Is it too late?

-The IRS has an Economic Impact Payment Information Center on their website.
+The IRS has an Economic Impact Payment Information Center on its website.
 The answers to this and other frequently asked questions are available at IRS.gov.
 Please note: The IRS is currently updating its website with information related to the newest legislation.

 My account number changed when Synovus acquired my bank.
 Does this mean my direct deposit will be affected?